mroderick/hidden-flash-crouching-firefox/README.md

 This is (somewhat) reduced testcase for a Firefox4/Win bug, where Flash is sometimes invisible until a mouseover event fires

+The bug has been reported in BugZilla <https://bugzilla.mozilla.org/show_bug.cgi?id=656276>

 In order to make it easy to reproduce, the content of this repository is being served up at <http://roderick.dk/experiments/hidden-flash-crouching-firefox/>

 ## Steps to reproduce